Skip to content

 • Paper trail - attached documents (receipt, manual, warranty card) and the running history of checkouts, transfers, repairs, and edits.

 Not every item needs every field.
 The discipline is the other way round: any field you create must be one someone will actually maintain, because a stale field quietly poisons trust in the whole record.
+If you are building a record template from scratch, start with the identity and current-state fields - they are the ones every report and every audit leans on - and add money and lifecycle fields as the asset’s value justifies the effort.

 A worked example